 Common mistakes

 - !Underestimating elevation impact on shotsAt 2,100 to 2,500 feet, the ball flies 5-8 yards farther on average.
-Mountain golfers know to club down; first-timers often fly every green.
+Mountain golfers know to club down; First-timers often fly every green.

 - !Underestimating how tight the fairways areReems Creek and Grove Park are not Pinehurst.
 They are narrow, tree-lined, and unforgiving.
 Leave the driver at home on half the holes.